pulkitjalan/ip-geolocation/README.md

 ### Laravel

-Once you have registered the service provider (supports auto discovery), you can use the command `php artisan geoip:update`
+Once you have registered the service provider (supports auto discovery), you can use the command `php artisan ip-geolocation:update`

 ## Services